Inspiring Lifelong Success

 Times tables underpin a majority of the number work in UKS2 and as a result at Sandcross we aim for all children to know their times tables (up to the 12 times table) by the age of 9.

 Our children take part in a times tables challenge where they work through a series of awards to motivate them along the way – bronze, silver, gold, 100 club and platinum.
-A guide to how this works can be found below:

 Our platinum tests are held in high regard and are designed to be a real challenge, aimed at our UKS2 pupils.
 The platinum challenge is optional especially in LKS2 where some of our children start with small personal goals – achieving one correct answer is the first step.